junwatu/soundbit/readme.md

 Warning
 -------
-Due to Web Audio change some feature is broken.
-Will fix it soon
+Due to Web Audio API changes some of the widget features is broken.
+Will fix it soon.

 Changelog